The refining and petrochemical manufacturing industries are committed to protecting

 and to suggest topics for future development.

-Process Safety Regional Networks have been formed across the U.S. to provide
+Process & Occupational Safety Regional Networks have been formed across the U.S. to provide

 informal collaboration opportunities for practitioners at the site level.
 AFPM staff